ChenyuWang123/EC601-HW2/README.md

 Connect the project to the firebase.
 Then in firebase, add the authentication function(I choose gmail as the method.) to the application.

+Use the firebase, I can recongize the dynamic of the applications including the users of the application and the uploading times of the application etc.

+The result is shown in picture Task2.
 ## Demonstration
 There is a video demonstration for this task.
 It shows the funcitons of the app.